Downsizing your home

 How it works

-• You must be 55 or over
+• You must be 55 or over at the time of making the contribution

 • You can contribute up to $300,000 individually (or $600,000 as a couple)

 • You must complete the ‘Downsizer contribution into super form’ and provide it to your fund before or at the time you make the contribution.
-This form is available from the ATO here

 How to make a downsizer contribution

-To make a downsizer contribution complete the Downsizer contribution into super form from the ATO and return to us before you make your super contribution.
-Downsizer contributions can only be made by cheque, payable to CareSuper.
+To make a downsizer contribution complete the Downsizer contribution into super form from the ATO and provide this to us before or when you make your super contribution.

 All downsizer contributions must be made within 90 days of receiving the sale proceeds from your home.
 You may be eligible to apply to the ATO for an extension of time in some circumstances.